-As we write and rewrite the ongoing history of cinema, learning from our mistakes (sometimes) and making new ones, missing the great films and often paying far too much attention to the undeserving, and always, always uncovering more and more work worth writing and thinking about, we should remember: question the rubrics and heuristics, the received and accepted wisdom.
+As we write and rewrite the ongoing history of cinema, missing the great films and often paying far too much attention to the undeserving, and always, always uncovering more and more work worth writing and thinking about, we should remember: question the rubrics and heuristics, the received and accepted wisdom.

 Four minutes into the film I can already appreciate the spaciousness and quasi-documentary simplicity that would have endeared my head-in-the-clouds 16-year-old self.
 Ambient sounds, dreamy transitions, and preference for human faces over narrative momentum lend Syndromes a remarkable directness of expression.

 I was at an age where I was voraciously curious about movies of all kinds and hungrily filling gaps in my knowledge.
 Yet the first time I read about the Greek epic, it wasn’t in service of my budding cinephilia.
 It was in service of my endless curiosity about something else: the life of my grandfather.

 Some days you’re Jean, finding respite and comfort in quiet understanding between two souls.
 Some days you envy Juliette’s impulsiveness, recognizing her familiar attempt to recapture the pierce of Cupid’s arrow.
 The tender and charming realism of their young marriage is powerful, to be sure—it may bend, even break, but isn’t beyond repair.

 If the great dilemma of Fassbinder’s generation was how to connect to a tradition that had been, for a time, variously distorted and co-opted by National Socialism, Petra von Kant, with its connections to American Hollywood cinema, seemed to me like an auspicious reinvention.